Characters: X-Men Film Series: X-Men

 - Backup Twin: In The Stinger for X-Men: The Last Stand, he is revealed to have transferred his consciousness to another body to survive his physical death.
 According to Word of God, the recipient was a brain-dead identical twin who was as such since Xavier first used his powers.
 Confirmed in The Wolverine when he shows up to meet Logan at the airport much to the latter's surprise.
 This, however, might now be subverted as the new Alternate Timeline from X-Men: Days of Future Past may have cosmically erased all or most of the events of X-Men: The Last Stand.

-- Badass Beard: In X-Men: Days of Future Past, his younger self has a beard and somewhat longer hair.
+- Badass Beard: Subverted in X-Men: Days of Future Past; his younger self has a beard and somewhat longer hair, but they signify how much he has let himself go.

 - Badass Bookworm: He is an Oxford graduate as shown in X-Men: First Class, with a doctorate in genetics.